Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 with extra pockets

 and buttons, but Jeff wore it without rolled up sleeves.
 Shirt is a perfect match.
-Lightgrey pants with
+Lightgray pants with

 a crease on front match perfectly.
-Jeff had a dark grey belt though.
-Jeff had slightly more lightgrey shoes
+Jeff had a dark gray belt though.
+Jeff had slightly more lightgray shoes

 rather than all white, but in the same kind of style.

-can be considered as a bonus for us Jem fans.
+can be considered a bonus for us Jem fans.

 Doll specs: